debjit-bw/interchain-ibc-ops/README.md

     If you want to see a file that gives positive results, do `< ./samples/student-infos-positive.json`.

-7. After that, the information has updated `received` statuses.
+7. After that, the information has updated `result` statuses.

 8. When you want to collect the statuses, to inform the students about the outcome, you can run the same report command, and obtain a report like the example [here](./samples/student-infos.csv):